asacolips-projects/13th-age/README.md

 ## SRD and OGL Content

-This system makes usage of the [Open Game License Version 1.0a](http://www.d20srd.org/ogl.htm) to provide content available in the [13th Age Argmage Engine SRD](https://site.pelgranepress.com/index.php/the-archmage-engine-13th-age-srd/).
-It is not officially endorsed by Pelgrane Press or Fire Opal Media, and any references to the 13th Age trademark are strictly intended as fair use to make it easier for players and GMs to find and use the system.
-Its content is freely available in JSON format at https://gitlab.com/asacolips-projects/foundry-mods/archmage/-/tree/master/packs in the form of .db files that can be opened in a text editor.
+This system makes usage of the [Open Game License Version 1.0a](http://www.d20srd.org/ogl.htm), the text of which is reproduced below (including additional required copyright notices).
+Its content is freely available in JSON format at [https://gitlab.com/asacolips-projects/foundry-mods/archmage/-/tree/master/packs](https://gitlab.com/asacolips-projects/foundry-mods/archmage/-/tree/master/packs) in the form of .db files that can be opened in a text editor.

 ### Open Game License